-Number of formal minibus taxi facilities Number of informal minibus taxi facilities Total minibus taxi facilities

-Taxi ranks 4 3 7

-43% of ranks are informal with amenities

-25% of formal ranks have no amenities

-28% of the ranks have offices

-57% of the ranks are paved

-42% of the ranks have ablution facilities
+Number of formal minibus taxi Number of informal minibus taxi facilities Total minibus taxi facilities facilities Taxi ranks 4 3 7 43% of ranks are informal with amenities 43% of ranks are informal with amenities 25% of formal ranks have no amenities 28% of the ranks have offices 28% of the ranks have offices 57% of the ranks are paved 57% of the ranks are paved 42% of the ranks have ablution facilities

 The current economic development in Lephalale has most certainly brought about the increase in demand for provision of public transport although it is not clear as to what an extent.
-The problems faced by the Municipality regarding public transport are multifaceted.
+The problems faced by the Municipality regarding public transport are multi-faceted.
 Problems include poor road conditions, lack of infrastructure such as lay-bys, inadequate formalized taxi and bus ranks, taxis and buses that are not user friendly to people with disability, poor customer service, too many pick-up points per route resulting in passengers having to travel for a long time before reaching their destinations, poor conditions of taxis and buses etc. These problems can only be addressed through preparation of number of Statutory Plans such as Current Public Transport Record (CPTR), Operating Licensing Strategy (OLS), Rationalization Plan (Rat Plan) and Integrated Transport Plan (ITP).

-5.15.
-Road Freight Transport.
+5.14 Road Freight Transport.